lead generation

 so it needs to capture their attention and communicate immediately

-the value of your offer.
+The value of your offer.
 A strong headline is:

 Clear: It should clearly state what the user will gain from taking action on your page.